lbdl/dev_log/mud_install_etc.md

 ## MUD

-this is pretty broken as it goes, the quickstart docs aren't right. (there is an updated version available [here](https://mud-docs-4u4f02n5n-latticexyz.vercel.app/templates/typescript/getting-started) needs also:
+this is pretty broken as it goes, the quickstart docs aren't right. (there is an updated version available [here](https://mud-docs-4u4f02n5n-latticexyz.vercel.app/templates/typescript/getting-started) which is also wrong for me at least.

+seems to be related to`mprocs` and how its is called by the `pnpm` process.
+For some reason it seems that it doesnt actually call it or perhaps it just doesn't pick up the config files,
+needs also:
 * install `forge`
 * install `mprocs`